shiver-me-timbers/smt-spring-security-parent/smt-spring-security-jwt/README.md

 ===========
 [![Build Status](https://travis-ci.org/shiver-me-timbers/smt-spring-security-parent.svg)](https://travis-ci.org/shiver-me-timbers/smt-spring-security-parent) [![Coverage Status](https://coveralls.io/repos/shiver-me-timbers/smt-spring-security-parent/badge.svg?branch=master&service=github)](https://coveralls.io/github/shiver-me-timbers/smt-spring-security-parent?branch=master) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.shiver-me-timbers/smt-spring-security-jwt/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.shiver-me-timbers/smt-spring-security-jwt/)

 This library will automatically enable stateless JWT authentication for any Spring Security configuration.
-It is applied with an annotation and weaves itself into your existing Spring Security setup so will not override any of your current configuration e.g. AuthenticationSuccessHandlers, LogoutSuccessHandlers.
+It can be applied with either an [annotation](src/main/java/shiver/me/timbers/spring/security/EnableJwtAuthentication.java) or an [adaptor](src/main/java/shiver/me/timbers/spring/security/JwtSpringSecurityAdaptor.java) and weaves itself into your existing Spring Security setup so will not override any of your current configuration e.g. AuthenticationSuccessHandlers, LogoutSuccessHandlers.

-**Note:** *The JWT configuration will be weaved into to EVERY Spring Security configuration within the Spring application.*
+#### Annotation

+The `@EnableJwtAuthentication` annotation should be used if you wish to enable JWT authentication for all of your Spring Security configurations that you might have setup for different paths.
+Just add the annotation to any configuration class to enable JWT authentication across your entire application.

+#### Adaptor

+The `JwtSpringSecurityAdaptor` should be used if you only want JWT authentication applied to specific Spring security configurations.
+The adaptor configuration will fail if the annotation is present, this is because it is redundant when the annotation has already been applied.

 ## Usage

+#### Annotation

 ```java
 import org.springframework.beans.factory.annotation.Autowired;